-Platform South Showcase 2019 was a partnership between Colston Hall and Bristol International Jazz & Blues Festival.
-The generous collaboration with a world-class concert hall and a national jazz festival enabled Jazz South to launch its inaugural programme for supporting artists and promoters across the south.
+Platform South Showcase 2019 was produced in partnership with Colston Hall and Bristol International Jazz & Blues Festival, supporting Jazz South to launch its inaugural programme for artists and promoters across the South.

-Bristol audiences flowed into Colston Hall foyer to see the six selected bands for the Platform South scheme – showing their appreciation from the floor, the bar and all three levels of the building during the afternoon!
-We were delighted that a couple of reviewers also popped in to sample the showcase – here’s what they captured:
+Bristol audiences flowed into Colston Hall free-stage foyer to see the six selected bands and we were delighted that a couple of reviewers also popped in to sample the music.

 Sunday offered a bonus free stage back in the Colston foyer, organised by Jazz South, which was opened by Kate and Mike Westbrook’s Granite Suite, a swerving collage of musical stylings built around Kate’s Dartmoor-themed poetry.
 Kate’s vocal trademarks were there – growling and howling one moment, stately declamations the next, while the jazz rock music jumped through Hendrix flavoured metal, Weillian cabaret and free jazz blowing.
 (Tony Benjamin, Bristol 247)